Leveraging Federal Funds to Revitalize Underutilized Land

 June 7, 2024

-By Richard Zamora, PE, Director of Geotechnical Services, and Zack Munstermann, PE, Geotechnical Engineer, WSB
+By Zack Munstermann, PE, Geotechnical Engineer, WSB

 A geotechnical survey is a necessity for any construction project to gain an in-depth understanding of underlying soil conditions in order to mitigate costly issues that, if not properly addressed, could damage foundations, walls, pavements and utilities.
 A good geotechnical survey provides the necessary information like soil strength, depth to bedrock, groundwater levels or slope stability.
 Knowing what to look for and what to address will improve a project’s design, construction efforts and operations over time.
 With that in mind, here are a few of the top issues a good geotechnical survey can help to identify and mitigate in your project.